 Helzberg Diamonds Shades of Love Morganite and Diamond Ring

 A morganite stone perfectly takes the place of a diamond in this otherwise traditional-looking ring.
 A baguette diamond flanks each side of the center stone, which sits on an intricate band.

-Blue Nile Morganite Ring with Baguette Diamond Halo
+Blue Nile Morganite Ring With Baguette Diamond Halo in 14k Rose Gold

 While many morganite rings feature a round or cushion cut, the emerald cut is a gorgeous choice.
 Flanked by two baguette diamonds, this option is classic and elegant.